tctree333/RPi-Fan-Control/README.md

 ```

 # Alias
-Since typing out `./RPi-Fan-Control/fan.sh` is a bit long, make an alias.
+Since typing out `./RPi-Fan-Control/fan.sh` is a bit long, make an alias.<br>
 Edit the `.bashrc` or `.bash_aliases` file to make the alias.
 ```
 cd ~